shaun4727/PH-Assignment-3/README.md

 ---

-### 1\.
-Error Handling

-Error handling is crucial in ensuring that an application responds gracefully to unexpected situations, providing users with meaningful feedback while maintaining system stability.
-A well-structured error response format helps in identifying and diagnosing issues effectively.

 #### Common Error Response Format

-To maintain consistency across all API endpoints, the following error response structure will be used:
+To maintain consistency across all API endpoints, the following error response structure has been used:

 ```json
 {